lloydchang/client-side-canary-deployment/docs/WORKFLOWS.md

 - Creates a summary report with error rates and recommendations
 - Saves detailed results as artifacts
 - Can trigger automatic rollback if thresholds are exceeded
-- Automatically adjusts canary percentage based on analysis results
+- Periodically adjusts canary percentage based on analysis results

 #### 3. adjust-canary
 Provides manual control over canary percentages: